 We first meet Hugh de Boves in the top illumination on this webpage, representing the Battle of Bouvines: unfortunately we can’t put a face to his name!
 The second illumination shows the shipwreck in 1215, with the adjoining words in a careful scribal hand, complete with the normal abbreviations of that period: Eade[m] nocte q[ua] periit Hugo de Boves f[a]cta [est] te[m]pestas. . .
 ‘On the same night that Hugh de Boves perished, a tempest arose . . .’

-The Battle of Sandwich is depicted in the fifth illumination, depicting the slaughter of Eustace the Monk, a renegade to his vows and to his king.
-Definitely a Bad Thing.
+The Battle of Sandwich is depicted in the fifth illumination on the same page, depicting the slaughter of Eustace the Monk, a renegade to his vows and to his king.
+Definitely a Bad Thing (and a possible occasion of wrecks).